d-shap/conditional-values/README.md

 Now we can use `Values` to get all editable fields.

-The lookup algorithm for the best matching `ValueSet` objects is the following:
+The lookup algorithm for the best matching `ValueSet` objects is the following.
 First, all matching `ValueSet` objects are defined.
 A `ValueSet` object matches if all the object's conditions match a `ConditionSet` object.
 Then less specific `ValueSet` objects are removed.
-The `ValueSet` object is less specific then another one if another object has all of the conditions this object has, and some more additional conditions.
+The `ValueSet` object is less specific than another one if another object has all of the conditions this object has, and some more additional conditions.
-And, according to the first step, both objects match a 'ConditionSet' object.
+And, according to the previous step, both objects match a `ConditionSet` object.
 Then values of remaining `ValueSet` objects are joined and returned as a lookup result.

 For example, there are predefined conditions: